rajeevRuhaan/crown-cloting/README.md

  ### Objective:
  I have created this project for learning purpose.
  I am using React for more than year and trying to figure out how components are re-rendered.
-It is quite completed and took course from Udemy to learn how to optimise components for re-rendring.
+React re-render is quite completed and took course from Udemy to learn how to optimise components for re-rendring.

  Udemy Course: Complete react Developer in 2023